adgoudz/dotfiles/README.md

 > independent software packages without confusing them with other files sharing the same
 > file system space.

-More specifically, Stow allows you to install Perl into a directory like `/usr/local/stow/perl`, and create symlinks to make it appear as if its files were installed under these directories:
+More specifically, it lets you install Perl into a directory like `/usr/local/stow/perl` and create symlinks that make it appear as if its files were installed under these directories:

 ```